HOW TO MEASURE A LIFE PHILOSOPHY

 For example, someone could suggest the idea that all of our lives are controlled by invisible, undetectable, all-powerful, purple Martians that control the world.
 This could be that person’s explanation for everything.
 “The Martians did it.”

 But is that true?
-Well, it hasn’t been disproven!
+“Well,” the argument could go, “it hasn’t been disproven."